rotten-integral/my-math-memoir/README.md

 # Math Memoir

-This repository is a personal archive of my mathematics problem-solving journey, mostly documented in LaTeX.
+This repository is a personal archive of my mathematics problem-solving journey, documented in LaTeX.

 The motive behind the birth of this repo is to:
 - Maintain a structured, version-controlled collection of solved problems.